SuvadeepMukherjee/javascript-Interview-Questions-/object-oriented-programming/theoretical-questions.md

-## Object Oriented Programming Questions
+## Object Oriented Programming TheoreticalQuestions

 #### Q1:What is object oriented programming ?